rwhetten/DeepSeqAnalysis/docs/source/transcriptome-assembly.rst

 + A file of *Arabidopsis thaliana* RNA sequences (inferred from gene models in the TAIR 10 genome assembly: `TAIR10.cDNA.fa.gz <https://drive.google.com/open?id=13n6Iu-Aht4ikGH2SyX0yTwKVfx3ply3R>`_) is also available.
 The assembled transcripts can be compared with these predicted transcripts as a means of evaluating how good a job the Rockhopper assembler (which is designed for assembly of bacterial RNA-seq datasets) does with the plant RNA-seq data.

 \

+Exercise - Evaluating Assembly Quality
+**************************************

++ The rnaQUAST program is installed in the 'bioinfo' environment, and can be run using the Drosophila melanogaster reference genome assembly and annotation.
+Code to download the reference genome and annotation from Google Drive is provided in the Course Notes Google Doc, along with the commands needed to build a GMAP index of the reference genome assembly and then invoke rnaQUAST to assess the quality of a transcriptome assembly.
+If you saved the transcriptome assembly from your Trans-ABySS run in your AFS file space, you can use the file directly from that space rather than transferring it back to the home directory of your VCL instance.

+\